Let us do the hard work for you, and check your inclusion in Google Jobs for you!

 Please try again later.

 Is everyone else getting hidden traffic that you don’t know about!?
 Google Jobs is a little like that.
 Are you in, are you not, does it matter?
 As you’ll all know, Google has been shaping up to move into the jobs market for the last couple of years.
 And the reasons are obvious.
 A third of its search traffic relates to job search terms, so it was inevitable.
 Not only has it sharpened up its search algorithms to focus on jobs data, it has released its own ATS.
 They have partnered up with a lot of the big jobs boards, and it’s possible that they will soon roll out sponsored job listings, just as they did with AdWords many moons ago.
-It’s not going away, and if your jobs aren’t in the mix, you are missing out on potentially huge traffic and the agency busting situation of little to no candidates finding your vacancies.
+It’s not going away, and if your jobs aren’t in the mix, you are missing out on potentially huge traffic and the agency-busting situation of little to no candidates finding your vacancies.
+So how do you check your google position in the UK to make sure you're in the mix?
+Is there a simple Google rank checker?

 How do you get included?
 Two simple ways…